In this section, you will:

 Using a Scatter Plot to Investigate Cricket Chirps

-The table below shows the number of cricket chirps in 15 seconds, for several different air temperatures, in degrees Fahrenheit5.
+Table 1 shows the number of cricket chirps in 15 seconds, for several different air temperatures, in degrees Fahrenheit5.
 Plot this data, and determine whether the data appears to be linearly related.

 Plotting this data, as depicted in Figure 2 suggests that there may be a trend.
 We can see from the trend in the data that the number of chirps increases as the temperature increases.
 The trend appears to be roughly linear, though certainly not perfectly so.